andreaint/walkToy/README.md

 Ported using gemini in 20 minutes, don't bash me for the code quality :p

-To run, cd into the autoWalk root dir, then run:
+To run, cd into the root dir, then run:

 npm install